 In August 2019, the FASB issued an exposure draft on the two-bucket approach and deferral of the effective dates for credit losses, hedging, and leases.
 The FASB also issued a separate exposure draft to defer the effective date of the insurance standard.
 The comment periods for these exposure drafts end in mid-September and the FASB expects to issue final amendments later this year.

 For an overview of the current and proposed effective dates refer to Appendix - FASB guidance effective dates.
-For more information on the FASB’s proposal, refer to our In brief US2019-13, FASB may delay CECL, insurance, leases and hedging standards.

 The next major standard up for adoption is the new credit losses standard.
 Given the variety of financial instruments that are within the scope of the new standard, both financial services and non-financial services companies will be impacted.